Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Preparing the walls

-Before hanging wallpaper in the bathroom, make sure that the walls are actually flat.
-Otherwise, your wallpaper will end up with waves.
-Fill any holes and cracks with a putty knife and filler, which you can sand down once dry.
-Next, remove any residue such as dust or dirt from the walls.
-Bright light from the side, for example from a large flashlight, can help you to identify and remove dirt and unevenness.
+Before hanging wallpaper in the bathroom, make sure the walls are actually smooth.
+Otherwise, your bathroom wallpaper will end up with ripples.
+Fill any holes or cracks with a putty knife and spackling paste, then sand the area smooth once it’s dry.
+Afterward, remove any residue—such as dust or dirt—from the walls.
+Shining a bright light from the side, for example with a large flashlight, can help you spot and remove dirt and unevenness.

 Duravit Vitrium Color sink, vanity unit, and wall cabinet